taoteh1221/healthy-homemade-freezable-meals/README.txt

 1 and 1/2 tsp poultry seasoning

--Oil bottom of crock pot with the extra virgin olive oil, and evenly layer LARGE DICED chicken pices across bottom
+-Oil bottom / sides of crock pot with the extra virgin olive oil, and evenly layer LARGE DICED chicken pices across bottom

 -Mix together cubed bread and stuffing mix, then evenly layer over the chicken